-Genesis 37: 1- 11; "Joseph, God's Chosen Man", Sermon # 97 in the series - "Beginnings", Delivered by Pastor Paul Rendall on April 22nd, 2007, in the Morning Worship Service.
+Genesis 37: 1- 11; "Joseph's Dreams & Israel's Love", Sermon # 97 in the series - "Beginnings", Delivered by Pastor Paul Rendall on July 28th, 2019, in the Morning Worship Service.

 We now have come to one of the greatest stories in all of Scripture; of what God did for Jacob and Joseph and their whole family in His grace and mercy.
 From the beginning to the end of this story God gives us indications that He purposed to do a great work of deliverance for their family, through very unusual and unlikely means.
 Actually, this is often God's way of doing things for families who have believers in them, although we may not like what we see at first.
 We find sometimes that family members oppose our conversion or our interest in being godly and doing the right thing.

 But God uses the unusual and unlikely means of opposition from family members, to the things which he has shown us in His Word, in order to ultimately give to those who are trusting in Him the greatest blessings by His grace.
 "Trust in the Lord and do good; dwell in the land, and feed on His faithfulness."
 "Delight yourself also in the Lord, and He shall give you the desires of your heart."
-(Psalm 37: 3 and 4) It is God's way to bring great joy out of sorrow and great usefulness out of disappointment for those who love Him.
-It is His purpose to fulfill the dreams that He gives to us in relation to His Word, as we trust in Him.
-We do not have revelatory prophetic dreams, as Joseph did in this story, but many believers have and should have dreams of what they could do for the Lord with their life.
-And so, the learning experience of Joseph applies to all believers who desire to be faithful and useful to their Lord.
-All believers have been chosen of God to learn His ways.
-Perhaps you are a young person surrounded by brothers and sisters who know the Lord.
-Perhaps you are the only one among your brothers and sisters who knows the Lord.
-Perhaps there is only one godly parent, or even no godly parent in your life.
-But whatever is your situation, the way that the Lord teaches a believer can be seen in the life of Joseph.
-He taught Joseph godliness in the context of a family who did not understand his dreams.
-He is God's chosen man in relation to his family, and not only to his family but in relation to whole future history of the nation of Israel in his generation and in many generations that will follow.
-But his family does not understand, and many in the family oppose him.

-As we think about the purpose of our own life in relation to God, we should understand that God would have us to think about how we can serve Him in our generation; how we can live to bring glory to Him, even if we are in such circumstances as Joseph was.
-We tend to believe that nothing that we do has any impact for good on others in our family or in our society, but this story teaches us that this is simply not true.
-God has created us as responsible beings who, before Him and before His law, are all equally seen by Him as men created in His image, and shall be held accountable to Him for all their actions.
-In the judgment of the last day it will be the "small and the great" that shall stand before the Lord.
-But, though this is true that God has created all men equal in these significant ways, it is also very evident from the story of Joseph, that he was raised up from early in his life to be different from other men and to fulfill a special purpose in the plan of God.
-In this sense God has not created all men equal.
-God is the One who causes one man to differ from another by His grace and His purpose.
-He is the only One who can give the grace and order the circumstances in that person's life that will establish in them a good character and usefulness in His sight.
-Men can be great and not be godly.
-But God raised Joseph up, to be godly first, and then great later.
-This is one of the primary lessons which God would teach all of us from the life of Joseph.
-What a mighty work of God it is, when he raises up a person to greatness because He has worked in him first to become godly.
-I hope that one of the reasons that you have come here this morning is because you want to learn more about God and His ways in your own life, so that you might be more useful to Him.
+(Psalm 37: 3 and 4) I hope that one of the reasons that you have come here this morning is because you want to learn more about God and His ways in your own life, so that you might be more useful to Him.

 If this is the case, then let us ask ourselves this question this morning.
 How did God so order things in Joseph's life, so that His purpose of grace would be fulfilled; so that Joseph would be raised up to have a good character and greatness in God's sight?
-God did certain things here in the time that Joseph was a teen-ager that would most certainly lead Joseph to become godly and great.
+God did certain things, here in the time that Joseph was a teen-ager, that would most certainly lead him to become godly and great.
 But when we hear of them, I think that we might be inclined to disagree, and to say that this could not possibly be the way to godliness and greatness, either one.

-But God providentially ordered some very significant things in Joseph's life in relation to his family that set the stage for what He would do for him and for them in later years.
+So God providentially ordered some very significant things in Joseph's life, in relation to his family, that set the stage for what He would do for him, and for them, in later years.
 There are 3 things revealed to us in our text.

-1st- He caused Joseph to be singled out by his father's love.
-(Verses 1-4)
+1st - God caused Joseph to be singled out by his father's love. (verses 1-4)